benvchurch/obstructions-to-unirationality-code/README.md

 ## Research Context

 This work is supplemental to the paper "Obstructions to unirationality for product-quotient surfaces over \overline{\mathbb{F}_p}", which relates to the Shioda Conjecture.
 The code implements various computational techniques for studying these surfaces and their associated invariants.

+## Acknowledgments

+This project builds upon and is inspired by the computational work of Bauer, Catanese, Grunewald, and Pignatelli.
+Their code from [BCGP12], [BP12], and [BP16] has been adapted and extended for this research.
+The `Bauer and Pignatelli code/` directory contains their original implementations.

+## References

+- [BCGP12] I. Bauer, F. Catanese, F. Grunewald, R. Pignatelli. *Quotients of Products of Curves, New Surfaces with p_g = 0 and their Fundamental Groups.*
+- [BP12] I. Bauer, R. Pignatelli. *The Classification of Minimal Product-Quotient Surfaces with p_g = 0.*
+- [BP16] I. Bauer, R. Pignatelli. *Product-Quotient Surfaces: New Invariants and Algorithms.*

 ## Files